 The Growth Management Act (GMA) requires counties planning under the GMA to periodically review and, if needed, revise its 20-year comprehensive plan, capital facility plan, and development regulations.
-The periodic update occurs every ten years to respond to changes in state law and to address new information about land use, community needs, and population and employment growth.
-Specifically, the 2023 state law updates require a "Climate Change and Resiliency Element" be added which will be a new chapter to the Skagit County Comprehensive Plan.
+The periodic update occurs every ten years to respond to changes in state law and to address new information about land use, community needs, and population and Resiliency Element" be added which will be a new chapter to the Skagit County Comprehensive Plan.
 This chapter is often interchangeably called the "Climate Element".
 As Skagit County continues to grow and change, the County's Comprehensive Plan is intended to change to reflect the current needs and vision of the County and into the future.
 It is important to note that community engagement will be broadly applicable to all elements of the Comprehensive Plan.
 Specific activities will be added to gather feedback on the climate element, as it represents a new area of focus that has not previously been the subject of public input.